 When completed, the Cross Alameda Trail will begin on Main Street near the former Alameda Naval Air Station, travel along the former railroad and end on Tilden Way at the Fruitvale Bridge.
 It would be part of the San Francisco Bay Trail, the network that will eventually provide a continuous path around the bay shoreline.

 "I am a fan of any open space," said Marlene Forestel, 26, as she walked on Webster Street near where city officials are hoping to begin work on the Alameda trail.
-"It preserves what we have for future generations, which is
+"It preserves what we have for future generations, which is especially important in a place like the Bay Area where land is a precious commodity."

 The stretch of path is projected to cost about $991,000, Payne said.